 Bonsai Plant Kitchen

-Brighton is renowned for its vegan delicacies but high up on the restaurant list regardless of it being plant-based is Bonsai Plant Kitchen.
-Everyone I know who has been here has loved it, which is probably why it ranked No.2 at Brighton’s best restaurant 2023 at a recent local awards.
-Expect a mix of South-East Asian flavours to come alive through their small plate menu.
+Brighton is renowned for its vegan delicacies, but high up on the restaurant list, regardless of it being plant-based, is Bonsai Plant Kitchen.
+Everyone I know who has been here has loved it, which is probably why it won Brighton’s Best Vegan Food Award 2024 at a recent local awards.
+Expect a mix of Southeast Asian flavours to come alive through their small plate menu.

 44-45 Baker Street, Brighton, BN1 4JN